-- What are the audience's support needs? - What are the audience's information needs? - What would help audiences make more effective decisions (at the start of the process and during)? - What visual imagery builds trust among legal service users and potential legal service users?
+- What are the typical user journeys to see a legal problem to its resolution? - What behaviours are typical among legal users? - What are the audience's support needs? - What are the audience's information needs? - What would help audiences make more effective decisions (at the start of the process and during)? - What visual imagery builds trust among legal service users and potential legal service users?